ShayQ/recipe-app-api/README.md

   * Creating objects
   * Filtering and sorting objects
   * Uploading and viewing images
-  * You’ll also learn, in detail how to:
   * Setup a project with Docker and Docker-Compose
   * Configure Travis-CI to automatically run linting and unit tests
   * Write unit tests using the Django Test Framework